Identifying the causes of birth defects

 Genetic and environmental factors, or some combination of these factors, can cause birth defects.
 For many years, March of Dimes grantees have been seeking to identify genes and environmental factors that cause or contribute to birth defects.
 Understanding the causes of birth defects is a crucial first step towards developing effective ways to prevent or treat them.

 The fragile X protein appears to regulate the production of a number of proteins that play key roles in the development and functioning of synapses, nerve-cell junctions where impulses are transmitted from one brain cell to another.
-Loss of the fragile X protein appears to disrupt communication at the synapses, contributing to the learning and behavioral problems associated with fragile X. Discovery of this gene and its workings are now leading to development of treatments.
-Dr. Warren and other scientists have identified drugs that may help correct synaptic miscommunication, and studies of their effectiveness have recently begun.
+Loss of the fragile X protein appears to disrupt communication at the synapses, contributing to the learning and behavioral problems.
+Discovery of the gene and its workings are now leading to development of treatments.
+Dr. Warren and other scientists have identified drugs that may help correct synaptic miscommunication, and studies of their effectiveness are underway.

 Grantees also aim to identify teratogens, environmental exposures that can cause birth defects.
-For example, in 1973, March of Dimes grantees were the first to link drinking alcohol during pregnancy to a specific pattern of birth defects and mental retardation they called fetal alcohol syndrome.
+For example, in 1973, March of Dimes grantees were the first to link drinking alcohol during pregnancy to a specific pattern of birth defects and intellectual disabilities they called fetal alcohol syndrome.
 Once a teratogen has been identified, pregnant women often can take steps to avoid it, thereby preventing birth defects.